risk-first/website/risks/Complexity-Risk.md

 The size of your codebase, the amount of code, the number of modules, the interconnectedness of the modules and how well-factored the code is all contribute to [Codebase Risk](Complexity-Risk.md#codebase-risk): a specific type of [Complexity Risk](Complexity-Risk.md) meaning _the complexity of your codebase_.

-Before we look at the implications of this risk, let's look at some prior-art on how to establish this complexity.
+Before we look at the implications of this risk, let's look at some prior-art on how to measure this complexity.

 ## Kolmogorov Complexity